 Remember, zoning is about land use - what you can do with a property - and density - how big the building can be.

 The "B1" piece of this district's designation captures the land use part.
 The zoning ordinance lists in excrutiating detail every business that is and isn't allow in a B1 district.
 Its official official name is a "Neighborhood Shopping District," and we distilled the description of what goes on there from the zoning ordinance.
 (No need to thank us.)

 By the way, the B1 designation starts with the letter "B" because it falls under the Business category of zoning districts, which also contains Neighborhood Mixed-Use (B2) and Community Shopping (B3) districts.

 The "-1" bit of the designation captures the density part.
 In zoning, there are a bunch of rules ("density and bulk requirements," in zoning-speak) that restrict how big a building you can build on a property - titillating things like maximum height requirements, floor-area ratios, and others.
 (They're all explained here.)

 The larger the number after the hyphen, the denser the buildings can be.
 In all, there are five flavors of B1 district, B1-1 through B1-5.
 They all allow exactly the same land uses, but you can building denser buildings in B1-3 and B1-5 districts than in B1-1.
 This "land use-density" designation pattern applies to all districts.

-Zoning changes can be proposed in two ways:
+Zoning changes must be aprroved by City Council and can be proposed in two ways: